ankit145/ankit145/README.md

 - 👋 Hi, I’m Ankit Sindhu
-- 👀 I’m interested in programming.
+- 👀 I’m interested in Data.
 - 🌱 I’m currently learning DSA.
 - 💞️ I’m looking to collaborate on open source code.
 - 📫 How to reach me https://www.linkedin.com/in/ankit-sindhu/